 Our job as work injury lawyers is to protect people who get hurt in the workplace.
 It seems like the deck is stacked against them because employers and insurance companies seem to hold all the cards.
-We try to make the game fair by educating people about their legal rights and helping them navigate the workers’ comp system.
-Employees who find their workers’ comp claim denied must file an Application for Mediation or Hearing (Form WC-104) and have the burden of proof.
+We try to make the game fair by educating people about their legal rights and helping them navigate the system.
+Employees who find their workers’ comp claim denied in Michigan must file an Application for Mediation or Hearing (Form WC-104) and have the burden of proof.

 We get frantic telephone calls from employees who have received a Notice of Dispute (Form WC-107) from their employer or its insurance carrier.
 This means work injury insurance benefits have been disputed.
 Unfortunately, employers and their insurance companies look for any dumb reasons to dispute a claim.
 Here is some information about legal rights that everyone should know.

 Can an employer deny a workers’ comp claim in Michigan?

 Employers can deny (dispute) a workers’ comp claim if they believe to be invalid.
 This is usually based upon late reporting, witness statements, or medical evidence.
 A Notice of Dispute should be filed with the WDCA giving the reason.
 Watch out for employers or insurance companies who come up with bad excuses.